NourheneLdh/Project/home.md

 - `rpcclient:` The main enumeration tool.
 - `-U 'CYBERLABS.LOCAL\\BTarget':` Specifies the domain and the user to authenticate with.
 - `192.168.1.233:` The IP address of the Domain Controller.
-Once connected, I got access to an RPC prompt where I could run enumeration commands.

 **Step 2: Enumerating Domain Users**: `rpcclient> enumdomusers` : This command retrieved a list of **all domain user accounts**.
 This provided insight into **real users**, including potentially **service accounts** and **privileged identities**.